Parallel spin transport and holonomy in non-Euclidean curved circuits on a spherical two-dimensional electron gas: Triangular circuits on a Rashba sphere

 For simplicity, we focus our discussion on the $s=\uparrow$ spin species defined as the branch for which $|\chi_\uparrow\rangle \rightarrow |z\rangle$ as the Rashba SOC vanishes ($k_{\text{R}}L\rightarrow 0^\pm$).
 Therefore, from now on, we drop the spin label from the global ($\phi$), dynamic ($\phi_{\text{d}}$), and geometric ($\phi_{\text{g}}$) spin phases.
 Analytic expressions for these phases and their generalization to $N$-gons on a Rashba sphere can be found in App.~\ref{AppPhases}.

 In Fig.~\ref{curvaturecont}, we present our results for the global spin phase $\phi$ as a function of the Rashba SOC strength (in terms of $k_\text{R}L$) and the sphere's curvature (in terms of $\theta_3=L/R$).
 We find that $\phi$ is bounded and oscillates periodically as a function of $k_\text{R}L$, similarly to what is reported for flat Rashba polygons~\cite{Rodriguez2021}.
 For the Euclidean triangle ($\theta_3=0$), we find that the periodic pattern is symmetric with respect to $k_\text{R}L=0$.
 In contrast, Fig.~\ref{curvaturecont} shows that an asymmetric response emerges for finite curvatures: spin carriers propagating in non-Euclidean triangles do not respond symmetrically to the inversion of the Rashba SOC sign as in the Euclidean case.
-The dashed line in Fig.~\ref{curvaturecont} illustrates the case $\theta_3=\pi/2$ corresponding to a spherical octant (elliptic triangle with inner angles $\gamma=\pi/2$).
-This asymmetric response results as a consequence of parallel spin transport, which introduces an offset indicated by the solid line in Fig.~\ref{curvaturecont} corresponding to the condition $k_{\text{R}}=-1/2R$.
-The values taken by $\phi$ along this line coincide with the spin holonomy $-\Omega/2$, with $\Omega$ the solid angle subtended by the triangular circuit in the 2DEG.
-The global spin phase $\phi$ turns antisymmetric at $\theta_3=2\pi/3$, with a spin holonomy equal to $-\pi$.
-This is not appreciated in Fig.~\ref{curvaturecont} and will be discussed in the following paragraphs.
+The dashed line in Fig.~\ref{curvaturecont} illustrates the case $\theta_3=\pi/2$ corresponding to a spherical octant (elliptic triangle with interior angles $\gamma=\pi/2$).
+This asymmetric response results as a consequence of parallel spin transport, which introduces an offset indicated by the solid line in Fig.~\ref{curvaturecont} corresponding to the condition $k_{\text{R}}=-1/2R=-\theta_3/2L$.
+The values taken by $\phi$ along this line coincide with the spin holonomy $-\Omega_3/2$, with $\Omega_3$ the solid angle subtended by the triangular circuit in the spherical 2DEG (see discussion below).
+The global spin phase $\phi$ turns antisymmetric at $\theta_3=2\pi/3$, with a spin holonomy equal to $-\pi$ (this is not appreciated in Fig.~\ref{curvaturecont} and will be discussed in the following paragraphs).
+We then conclude from Fig.~\ref{curvaturecont} that the parallel spin transport condition results in a symmetry point for the global spin phase $\phi$, which can be verified plotting $\phi$ as a function of $k'_\text{R}L=(k_\text{R}+1/2R)L=(k_\text{R}+\theta_3/2L)L$.